lpsm-dev/gex/README.md

 ## ➤ License <a name = "license"></a>

 This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
 In short, this means you are free to use this software in any personal, open-source or commercial projects.
 Attribution is optional but appreciated.

+## ➤ Project status <a name = "project-status"></a>

+Currently the project is being maintained and constantly changing with new features.

 ## ➤ Show your support <a name = "show-your-support"></a>